-We are currently seeking projects for the 2020-21 academic year (January-December).
+We are currently seeking projects for the 2020-21 academic year (September-May).
 Projects can be three or eight-months long and are culminating learning experiences for our undergraduate and graduate students.
 Teams of students apply their knowledge, skills, and abilities to your needs in a wide range of areas such as:

 - UX/UI - User Experience / User Interface

 - Data Science - Data Analytics and Reporting

 - Info Management - Information Process and Workflow

 - Database and Tech - Database and Technology Development

 The iConsultancy provides overall project management and support to ensure a successful project for you and a good learning experience for students, from initial scoping to final deliverables.
 For interested partners, we can also develop customized engagement plans that may include additional invitations to speak on campus, attend research presentations, participate in recruitment events, and promote career/internship opportunities.
 For more information, please contact Dr. Bill Kules at firstname.lastname@example.org.